Playing AI Dungeon

 A Top-P of 0.5 to 1 is probably best for most users.

-Repetition Penalty is only available in Griffin, and changes the probability values to make the AI less likely to repeat words.
+Repetition Penalty is only available in Griffin and changes the probability values to make the AI less likely to repeat words.
 This may sound good, but remember that the names of characters, as well common words like "You", "I", "and", “a”, etc are going to be penalized, so too high a value will start cutting out these words in favor of some otherwise very uncommon ones, even becoming grammatically incoherent.

 Repetition Penalty defaults to zero, and while you can set it very high, the AI will start to trend towards those strange outputs if you put it too far over even 1.

 Memory Length (not to be confused with the length of the Memory) refers to how much text is sent to the AI, and should always be at its highest, unless you know what you're doing: it's just letting you send more text to the AI, so that's pretty much always better.
-An example of a time you might turn it down is if the AI is fixating on something in a previous moment, in which case you might turn it down for a couple actions, then turn it back up.
+An example of a time you might turn it down is if the AI is fixating on something in a previous moment, in which case you might turn it down for a couple of actions, then turn it back up.

-Afterwards: the Best Tip for Learning these
+Afterward: the Best Tip for Learning these

 There are no rules in AI Dungeon.
 As with anything in AI Dungeon, the best way to get a feel for things is to experiment, and there’s no penalty for doing so: if you are really interested in understanding what these do, the best way to do so is to take the time to change them and see what happens.
-You can nudge them around, based on what you think you'd personally prefer, and you might like it better, or you might go back.
+You can nudge them around based on what you think you'd personally prefer, and you might like it better, or you might go back.
 Sure, they're going to do weird things with the AI's already weird output, that's part of the fun of using AI Dungeon.

 There is no consequence to messing with these.
-There's no consequence to turning up the Top-P, Temperature, and/or Repetition Penalty to maximum just to see the AI flail about like a tube-man.
+There's no consequence to turning up the Top-P, Temperature, and/or Repetition Penalty to maximum just to see the AI flail about like a tube man.
 There's no consequence to turning everything down to zero and watching the AI do its best impression of a broken record.

 There isn’t an agreed upon "best value" for any of these.
 Any values given are just recommendations based on what people have found work better for them.
 If you like something that no one else is using, that’s great!
-At the end of the day, it's your story, your playthrough, and your experience, and you should feel free to do whatever makes you happy with it.
+At the end of the day, it's your story, your play-through, and your experience, and you should feel free to do whatever makes you happy with it.

 © Latitude 2023